To provide more clarity, we have renamed Spaces to folders as of Looker 6.20.

 In Looker 6.16 and higher, there are two complementary ways to organize content within Looker: folders and boards.
 To use boards in Looker 6.16 and 6.18, your admin must enable the content curation beta (boards) Labs feature.

 Folders, which store dashboards, Looks, and other folders, are the primary way that people organize content in Looker.
+Folders can also be used to control content access.
 By managing access to a folder, you can also manage access to the content stored in that folder.
 Learn more about folders on the Finding Content in Looker documentation page.

-- Contributors can add context with links and descriptions to help guide colleagues.
+- Populate an information section; add context with Markdown links and descriptions to help guide colleagues.

-- Anyone can create a board for a team or initiative and include information and links.
+- Anyone can curate content for a team or initiative and include information and links.